imantaba/x-ui/README.md

 # installation

-Set your prixy url and email in the 'run-x-ui.sh' script , make it executeable and run it.
+Set your proxy url and email in the 'run-x-ui.sh' script , make it executeable and run it.
 Note: run it as root user

 ```